CR-Square/crsquareq/README.md

 e. using "withdrawBatch" - Pending or missed installment can be collected in one action by the investor.
 f. using "depositFounderNonLinearTokens" - The founder sets this action, for the non-linear setup.
 g. using "setNonLinearInstallments" - Once "depositFounderNonLinearTokens" is done, this action is needs to be done by the founder, where the installment setup for the non-linear mode is fixed for the investor.

+6. PrivateRound Smart Contract: (Founder -> Investor and Investor -> Founder)

+a. createPrivateRound - Investor creates.
+b. allowance - set allowance for the deposting tokens.
+c. depositTokens - Investor deposits tokens.
+d. withdrawInitialPercentage - Founder withdraws the initial release tokens.
+e. milestoneValidationRequest - The founder requests for milestone validation.
+f. validateMilestone - The investor validates the requested milestones.
+g. withdrawIndividualMilestoneByFounder - The founder withdraws the tokens after successful validation of milestones.
+h. batchWithdrawByInvestors - The investor withdraws the token if the project is canceled.
+i. withdrawIndividualMilestoneByInvestor - The investor withdraws for individual milestones.
+j. withdrawTaxTokens - The founder withdraws the taxed tokens